FREE Shipping on orders over $899

 How to incorporate ashwagandha into your routine

 Ashwagandha is available in various forms, including capsules, powders, extracts, and teas.
-The recommended dosage varies depending on the form of presentation and the purpose of use.
-It is important to follow the product directions.
+The recommended dosage varies depending on the form and purpose of use.
+It is important to follow the product instructions.

 Capsules

 Ashwagandha capsules are a convenient and easy way to incorporate this supplement into your daily routine.
-The typical dosage ranges from 300 to 500 mg, once or twice a day.
+The typical dosage is 300–500 mg, once or twice daily.

 Dust

 Ashwagandha powder can be added to smoothies, juices, yogurt, or mixed with water.
-A common dosage is 1 to 2 teaspoons per day.
+A common dosage is 1 to 2 teaspoons daily.

 Extracts

-Ashwagandha extracts are highly concentrated and may be more potent than other forms.
-It is important to follow the manufacturer's recommendations to avoid overdosing.
+Ashwagandha extracts are highly concentrated and can be more potent than other forms.
+It's important to follow the manufacturer's recommendations to avoid overdosing.

 Tea